vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/build.md

 The solution for case 1 to fix the typo/command by editing the Dockerfile.
 For case 2, however, the solution might not be evident at first sight.
 Since the error comes from building the image itself, we can run `docker build .` in the project's root directory and look at the stack trace for clues.

-### Is there a way to cache data for subsequent collections?

-The containerized adapter does not support caching data between collections.

-### Can I implement on-demand collections?

-The containerized adapter does not support on-demand collections.